EgoHumanoid: Unlocking In-the-Wild Loco-Manipulation with Robot-Free Egocentric Demonstration: Acknowledgments

 This study is supported by National Natural Science Foundation of China (62206172).
 This work is in part supported by the JC STEM Lab of Autonomous Intelligent Systems funded by The Hong Kong Jockey Club Charities Trust.
 We gratefully acknowledge our robot operators for data collection and evaluations.
 We also extend our thanks to Jiazhi Yang, Tianyu Li, Yixuan Pan, Junli Ren, Penglin Fu, and Kaiyang Wu for their insightful feedback and fruitful discussions.

 { }

 Demo recordings are provided along with this supplementary material.
 We will open-source our code and data to facilitate future research in learning humanoid policies with human demonstrations.

 In the appendix, we first provide a list of motivating questions in Sec.~\ref{sec:supp-questions}, and practical guidelines for data collection to benefit human-to-robot transfer in Sec.~\ref{sec:supp-guideline}.
 Implementation details on \modelname and the real-world experiments are presented in Sec.~\ref{sec:supp-implementation}.
 Sec.~\ref{sec:supp-score} outlines the scoring criteria when evaluating the experiments to get the scores in the main paper.
-We show qualitative results on human-to-humanoid alignment in Sec.~\ref{sec:supp-align-vis}, and more results on human data diversity and data collection efficiency in Sec.~\ref{sec:supp-results}.
+We show qualitative results on human-to-humanoid alignment in Sec.~\ref{sec:supp-align-vis}.
 Lastly, the licenses of the assets used in our work are provided in Sec.~\ref{sec:supp-license}.